 Some years ago I could not find a simple step by step setup to use Blender with ACES & OCIO on Mac and Windows.
 At the end here I figured it out and noted the steps down for others to find:

-- Download the OpenColoIO config for ACES 1.1 from this link:
+- Download the OpenColoIO config for ACES 1.2 (Release Candidate) from this link:

 - Unzip and place the config in your user folder or on a server location.

-- Set a system variable for OCIO to this path to use it for all applications that supports it and don’t have an option in the preferences to set the path manually.
+- Set a system variable for OCIO to this path.
+This allows to use it with all applications that supports it and don’t have an option in the preferences to set the path manually.

-- Or start Blender with the variable set only for Blender.
+- Alternatively you can start Blender with the OCIO variable set only for one application.

 - For Windows I use a simple .bat file.

-- I didn’t find an easier and way.
+- I did not find an easier way to do it.

 - Happy Blending…

-- Oh, the color chart you can find here:
+- Oh, the latest 2014 color chart you can find here:

-Please refer to my Understanding Gamut with ACES and Blender page to see some of implications using a wide gamut working (color) space and the “View Transforms” that ACES provide.
+Please refer to the Understanding Gamut with ACES and Blender article to see some of implications using a wide gamut working (color) space and the “View Transforms” that ACES provide.